 Learning a challenging, engaging curriculum in an environment that suits you!

-The curriculum is delivered on-line through the PLATO software.
+The curriculum is delivered on-line through the Virtual Learning Academy (VLA) software.
 This curriculum is aligned with the Ohio CORE standards.
 Most coursework is interactive between the student and computer software; however, there are also written assignments that the students must complete and submit to their on-line HQT teacher.
-An engaging and challenging curriculum is offered through the PLATO environment.
+An engaging and challenging curriculum is offered through the VLA environment.
 Instruction is provided through simulations, animations, recorded lectures, online tutorials, Elluminate sessions, multimedia, and other avenues.
 Students can opt to have the computer read the lesson to them.
 The curriculum is a continuous progress model and students can work at their own pace.
 However, the academy sets minimum course completion requirements.
 Students are expected to work a minimum of 25 hours a week on their coursework.

 Work Study & Service Learning